 - Cook the egg noodles.
 To cook noodles, get a large pot and fill 2/3rds with water.
 Place on high heat and add some salt.
 Tip: Use a larger pot than you might expect.
 Noodles need lots of space in the water to cook properly.
 When the noodles are al dente - or cooked to be firm to bite, but not too hard or too soft - remove the noodles.
 Never rinse pasta; this removes the outer layer of starch that helps sauce cling to the pasta.
 When cooked al dente, drain the noodles and add them to the other ingredients in the large kettle.

-- While the noodles and hamburger are cooking, add the cans of kidney beans, tomato juice, tomato soup, stewed tomatoes, and salt to large kettle.
-Put heat on medium high.
+- While the noodles and hamburger are cooking, add the cans of kidney beans, tomato juice, tomato soup, stewed tomatoes, and salt to the large kettle.
+Put heat on medium-high.
 Stir.

 Browning the Meat and Cooking the Noodles

 One of the best things about this dish is its versatility.
 I believe in adding and changing recipes.
 You can do so many things with this recipe.
 Consider adding corn or other vegetables, like okra or broccoli.
 If you like things spicy, add in green chilies, onions or peppers, hot sauce, or red chili flakes.
 How about placing a dollop of sour cream on the top after ladling the chili into a bowl or topping it with extra sharp cheddar cheese?
 If you don't like kidney beans, how about substituting navy beans or black beans?
 Or instead of using tomato juice, try using V8 tomato juice for a completely different taste.

 The variations to this dish are almost endless.
 By tweaking this basic recipe to your own tastes, you can come up with a tradition that is all your own.